kuroxide/fx-82XX/README.md

 - The computer itself

 ### The Keypad
 This is one of the easier parts of the design.
-Since the keys and membrane are re-used from the calculator, the only issue is making a custom PCB with a keyboard matrix on it. \
-Since any extra vertical clearance is limited, a PCB thickness of 1mm or less is *necessary* to allow everything else to fit. \
+Since the keys and membrane are re-used from the calculator, the only issue is making a custom PCB with a keyboard matrix on it.
+Since any extra vertical clearance is limited, a PCB thickness of 1mm or less is *necessary* to allow everything else to fit.
 The distances between the keys were measured with a set of calipers and a very good sense of eyeballing, to produce the final matrix layout. \
 The Pi's GPIO pins are very useful, especially because there are enough of them to run both a keyboard matrix as well as the display over SPI.
 The row and column traces on the keypad are connected to solder pads, which are then soldered to the Pi.

 ### The Power Supply
 BATTERIES.
 The Pi Zero (and most other SBCs for that matter) run on 5V power, but the AAA cell used by the calculator can provide at maximum around 1.8V.
 Lithium cells run at 3.7V, which is *allegedly* able to power the Pi, but is definitely not within spec.
 Therefore, a boost converter has to be used, which solves the voltage issue. \
 Ideally, a Pi Zero with wireless capability is used, which seem to average 160mA idle with WiFi on.
 Although the main usage (running a calculator or CAS app) is quite light, it also has to power the display, as well as potentially run other programs.
 Due to the laws of physics, a AAA cell connected to a boost converter is ruled out as an option.
 Instead, a lithium cell is used. \
 Commercially available rectangular LiPo cells are usually 7-10mm thick, which is too obese to fit.
-However, a 10440 cell is about the same size as a AAA, and can fit in the battery terminals of the calculator (never do this on anyhting that normally runs off AAAs, by the way).
+However, a 10440 cell is about the same size as a AAA, and can fit in the battery terminals of the calculator (never do this on anything that normally runs off AAAs, by the way).
 The battery terminals are re-used by desoldering them from the calculator's PCB, then putting them on the custom PCB.
 They are connected to a 5V boost converter, which can then be connected to the Pi. \
 Most 10440 cells can provide somewhere in the neighbourhood of 350mAh.
 At 3.7V, that works out to 1.295Wh.
 Assuming that 80% of the capacity is usable, there is about 1Wh available to run the Pi.
 If the Pi is drawing 250mA@5V (because you're trying to calculate 999999999 factorial or something), the Pi can run for a maximum of 1Wh/1.25W = 0.8 hours.
 You will want to have more than one calculator if you actually want to use this in an exam (which you shouldn't do, because it's pretty stupid). \
 More realistically (sort of), assuming 90% of the capacity is usable and the Pi is drawing 200mA, it can run for 1.1655Wh/1W = 1.1655 hours.
 If you can find a 10440 cell that *actually* provides more than 350mAh reliably, it will be able to run for longer (obviously).
 Good luck with that though.